STATEMENT OF CORPORATE GOVERNANCE PRACTICES

 The Board is responsible for overseeing the management of the Company and the conduct of the Company's affairs generally.
 As of the Annual and Special Meeting of Shareholders held on March 21, 2019, the Board consists of seven directors.

-The Board is currently composed of seven directors, six of whom are independent directors, namely J. Birks Bovaird, Michael Newbury, Samuel Peralta, Yvan Champagne and Stephen Balch.
+The Board is currently composed of six directors, five of whom are independent directors, namely J. Birks Bovaird, Michael Newbury, Samuel Peralta, Yvan Champagne and Stephen Balch.

 The other director, H. Vance White